riverrun/comeonin/README.md

     * Clear instructions are given on how to use Comeonin.
     * Several recommendations are also given to help developers keep their apps secure.

-## Installation and Use
+## Installation

-First, you need to decide which algorithm to use (see [Choosing an algorithm](https://github.com/riverrun/comeonin/wiki/Choosing-the-password-hashing-algorithm) for more information):
+1. Decide which algorithm to use (see
+[Choosing an algorithm](https://github.com/riverrun/comeonin/wiki/Choosing-the-password-hashing-algorithm)
+for more information):